Broder Daniel: History

-While attending Göteborgs Högre Samskola in Gothenburg, Henrik Berggren was looking for a way to express himself, and decided that the easiest way would be to form a pop band.
-The first six years of the band's existence consisted of a number of name changes until the band finally settled on the name Broder Daniel - translating to Brother Daniel.
-A couple of new members joined and they slowly started to find their sound.
-Swedish music press soon caught on to the hype of the now notorious band featuring charismatic singer Henrik who in a short time had gained a cult following of maladjusted youth, looking for a leader.
-Journalists, however, tended to mostly focus on the violent shows and Henrik's make-up and out of tune voice.
+While attending Göteborgs Högre Samskola in Gothenburg, Henrik Berggren sought a way to express himself and decided that the easiest path was to form a pop band.
+During the first six years of the band's existence, it went through several name changes before finally settling on Broder Daniel (Brother Daniel).
+New members joined, and the group gradually began to develop its sound.
+The Swedish music press soon picked up on the growing hype surrounding the now-notorious band, fronted by the charismatic Berggren, who quickly gained a cult following among maladjusted youth looking for a leader.
+Journalists, however, tended to focus mainly on the band's violent live shows, Berggren's make-up, and his out-of-tune voice.

-Music label Jimmy Fun Music, owned by Roxette member Per Gessle, picked the band up and promoted them until they signed to EMI Music Sweden.
-In 1995 the band released their debut album Saturday Night Engine which was characterized by its simple songs with relatively low respect for musical correctness.
-They soon gained a relatively large following of fans throughout Sweden.
+The music label Jimmy Fun Music, owned by Roxette member Per Gessle, picked up the band and promoted them until they signed with EMI Music Sweden.
+In 1995, the band released their debut album, Saturday Night Engine, which was characterized by simple songs and a relatively low regard for musical correctness.
+They soon gained a sizeable following throughout Sweden.

-After releasing their second album, self-titled Broder Daniel, the band resigned from EMI in 1997 and found themselves without a record deal - something few people in the music industry could understand.
-While they did not sell many records, the band was indeed a popular act in clubs and on music festivals.
-One year later they signed to record label Dolores Recordings and released their most critically acclaimed album so far: Broder Daniel Forever.
-The new record was dark, with a focus on topics of love and death.
-Its sound was inspired by Psychocandy, the debut album of indie rockers The Jesus and Mary Chain.
-The popularity of Forever soon took off, and the band reached a larger audience than ever before in their career, much thanks to the inclusion of three Broder Daniel songs on the soundtrack for the movie Show Me Love which was one of the most popular films in Sweden in the 1990s.
+After releasing their second album, the self-titled Broder Daniel, the band left EMI in 1997 and found themselves without a record deal—something few people in the music industry could understand.
+Although they did not sell many records, the band was a popular live act in clubs and at music festivals.
+One year later, they signed with Dolores Recordings and released their most critically acclaimed album to date, Broder Daniel Forever.
+The record had a darker tone, focusing on themes of love and death.
+Its sound was inspired by Psychocandy, the debut album by indie rock band The Jesus and Mary Chain.
+The popularity of Forever soon grew, and the band reached a larger audience than ever before, thanks in part to the inclusion of three Broder Daniel songs on the soundtrack for the film Show Me Love, one of the most popular Swedish films of the 1990s.